maorhan/maorhan.github.io/_pages/about.md

 At EM Normandie Business School, I have developed several courses in the Digital Strategy and Innovation graduate program and obtained the national accreditation from the Conference of _Grandes Écoles_.
 These courses include Digital workplace and managing fluid teams; Recent technological applications and societal challenges; Managing digital risks and cybersecurity; Legal and ethical perspectives; Fundamentals of corporate strategy;
 Measuring performance in digital business; Digital innovation and consulting; Digital marketing techniques; Branding in the digital world; Digital distribution and operations management and Value proposition through environment, social and governance strategy.
 Additionally, I served as the course leader of the Organizational Behavior course delivered on four different campuses; Oxford, Dublin, Dubai, and Caen.
 Most recently, the courses I design and deliver include Critical Issues in Management; Contemporary Topics in Organizations; and Research Methodology at the graduate level and Organizational Behavior at the undergraduate level.
-You may find the full list of courses I delivered below.

 You can find the full list of courses delivered [here](https://maorhan.github.io/files/Teaching%20Experience%202026.pdf).